We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 IF/FL Clarity (Internally Flawless / Flawless)

 If you see anything on a diamond with a flawless clarity grade, you can be assured that it’s merely dust.
-For instance, if you view this IF 1.20 carat diamond from Brilliant Earth, you’ll notice on the bottom right of the table, there’s a tiny white speck.
+For instance, if you view this IF 1.10 carat diamond from James Allen, you’ll notice on one o’clock on the table, there’s a tiny white speck.
 That small speck, if it were an inclusion inside the diamond, would probably render a VVS2 clarity grading.

 VVS1 Clarity (Very Very Slightly Included – 1st Degree)